When we’ll find out election results: Here’s what we know about swing states, ballot counting and more

 As a result, while many Americans are accustomed to voting on Election Day and learning results that night, Election Day 2020 in fact marks the end of a lengthy voting period and the start of a potentially lengthy counting period.
 (See how many Americans have voted early so far.)
 Some states plan to report results the night of Nov.
-3, but others expect their counting process to take longer, depending on when they begin counting mail-in ballots.
+3, but others expect it to take longer, depending on when they begin processing and counting mail-in ballots.
+Even in a typical election year, ballot counting always goes past election night.
+Results are not official until states certify them, sometimes weeks after the election takes place.

 The Washington Post wants readers to be prepared to interpret what is happening in these unusual circumstances.
 Here are some frequently asked questions about what we will know and when.